GSTT-CSC/QMS-Template/README.md

 We would love to hear from clinical engineering departments in the NHS who assess the technology readiness level (TRL) of SaMD in development.
 We wish for this repo to automatically provide estimates of minimum documentation and software performance required to conduct clinical evaluations.

+### Sense About Science Handover Framework

+Just because you can, doesn't mean you should...

+Vast amounts of research funding, investment and effort, is wasted creating

 ### Ethos and Guidelines